nitlang/nit/doc/manual/class.md

 -   adding new superclasses.

 Note that the kind or the visibility of a class cannot be changed by a refinement.
-Therefore, it is allowed to just write `redef class X` whatever is the kind or the visibility of `X`.
+Therefore, it is allowed to just write `redef class X` regardless of the kind or the visibility of `X`.

 In programs, the real instantiated classes are always the combination of all their refinements.